-Three grades of URSA HOMETEC Cladding Roll are available;
+Three grades of URSA HOMETEC ROLL are available;

-URSA HOMETEC Cladding Roll is suitable for both walls and roofs using built-up twin skin metal cladding and similar systems.
+URSA HOMETEC ROLL is suitable for both walls and roofs using built-up twin skin metal cladding and similar systems.

 The bracket and rail system used in twin skin metal cladding introduces a considerable amount of thermal bridging.
 The brackets should therefore incorporate a thermal break to minimise this effect.